DaviNakamuraCardoso/scripts/README.md

 # Scripts
 ## Simple and short programs to solve small problems

-A collection of small programs written in scripting languages to perform simple tasks, such as
+A collection of small programs written in scripting languages to perform simple tasks.
-    - renaming and searching for files;
-    - manipulating documents, images, PDFs and CSVs;
-    - sending emails and messages;
-    - making API calls.

 ## Languages used
 ### Perl